matomo-org/developer-documentation/docs/generated/master/Piwik/ArchiveProcessor.md

 ### `insertNumericRecords()` <a name="insertNumericRecords"></a>

-Caches multiple numeric records in the archive for this processor&#039;s site, period and segment.
+Caches multiple numeric records in the archive for this processor's site, period and segment.

 #### Signature